MicrosoftDocs/fabric-docs/docs/security/protect-inbound-traffic.md

 Fabric's default security settings include:

-* [Entra ID](/entra/fundamentals/whatis) which is used to authenticate every request.
+* [Microsoft Entra ID](/entra/fundamentals/whatis) which is used to authenticate every request.

 * Upon successful authentication, requests are routed to the appropriate backend service through secure Microsoft managed endpoints.